vjovanov/actormig/actor-migration.md

 Method `act` needs to be overriden since its implementation in `StashingActor` contains the implementation that mimics Akka actors.

 After this point you can run your test suite (assuming that you have one) and the whole system should behave as before.
 This is due to the fact that methods in `StashingActor` and `Actor` use the same architecture.

 ### 4. Removing the `act` Method and Using Akka Methods

 `StashingActor` contains methods from both Akka and Scala.
 Moreover, its default `act` implementation processes messages the same way as Akka processes methods.
 In this section we describe how to remove the `act` method and how to change the methods used in `StashingActor` to resemble Akka.
 It is recommended to do this change one actor at a time.
-In scala.actors, behavior is defined by implementing the act method.
+In `scala.actors`, behavior is defined by implementing the act method.
 Logically, an actor is a concurrent process which simply executes the body of its act method, and then terminates.
 On the other side in Akka, the behavior is defined by using a global message handler which processes the messages in the actors mailbox one by one.
 The message handler is a partial function which gets applied to each message.

 Since all Akka behavior depends on the removal of the `act` method we will first do that step and then we will change the individual methods.
 In removal of `act` we will describe the most common usage patterns.
 For more complex examples users will have to figure out how to rewrite code in terms of Akka abstractions.

 #### Removal of Act